-This multi-spacecraft localization process, as part of the GCN and IPN, improves the analysis of these one-time celestial GRB events.
-In principle, however, the IPN procedure can be inverted to improve or determine independently the position of any spacecraft that detects a GRB that has been well localized by Swift or ground-based follow-up.
-This is the basic concept of GLINT detailed in Figure 4.
-This diagram shows the primary elements of a notional GLINT system architecture, which includes a base observational reference station orbiting Earth, and a remote space vehicle.
-Both the base and remote spacecraft are shown detecting the same GRB event.
+This multispacecraft localization process, as part of the GCN and IPN, improves the analysis of these one-time celestial GRB events.
+In principle, however, the IPN procedure can be inverted to improve or determine independently the position of any spacecraft that detects a GRB that has been well localized.
+This is the basic concept of GLINT, detailed in Fig. 3.
+The primary elements of a notional GLINT system architecture include a base observational reference station orbiting Earth, and a remote space vehicle.
+Both the base and remote spacecraft detect the same GRB event.
 Earth ground station data processing is used to support the rapid dissemination of GRB data products among cooperating vehicles.